Welcome to Balance Metrix

 Now you can measure people’s balance electronically

-Our world-first Australian balance measurement system enables allied health and medical professionals to test people’s balance in a sequence of 20 second tests.
+Our world-first Australian balance measurement system enables allied health and medical professionals and researchers to test people’s postural sway or “balance” in a sequence of 20 second tests.
 Clients are asked to stand as still as they can on a lightweight computerised floor mat with their arms by their sides.

 Why measure balance?

 The Balance Mat is an excellent outcome-measure, exercise-prescription and rehabilitation tool.
-It can help determine falls risk and assist in rehabilitation after stroke, heart attack and injury, particularly injury resulting in left- and right-leg balance asymmetry.
+It can help determine falls risk and assist in rehabilitation after stroke, heart attack and injury, particularly injury resulting in left- and right-leg balance asymmetry and concussion.
 It can also be used for monitoring the balance of people with medical conditions like diabetes and neurological conditions like Parkinson’s disease.

 Results displayed in real time and stored online

-Results are displayed in real time as a moving graph and score on a computer or laptop running Windows 10 or 11 and connected to the internet.
-At the end of each test the balance data is saved online in the Balance Mat test results system alongside patient biodata, known health conditions and other relevant notes for comparison over time.
+Results are displayed in real time as a moving graph and score on a computer or laptop running Windows 10 or 11 or macOS and connected to the internet.
+At the end of each test the balance data is saved online in the Balance Mat test results system at www.balancemat.org for viewing, alongside patient biodata, known health conditions and other relevant notes for comparison over time.

 How does the technology work?

 The Balance Mat enables a series of 20-second balance tests in various well-known balance testing stances: normal (with feet apart), feet together, tandem, semi tandem, left foot, right foot.
+The photographs below are of the Multimetric Balance Mat, which does not have the feet together stance.
 A sensor in the Balance Mat uses fibre-optic cable and proprietary algorithms to sense and record the continuous postural adjustments (or postural sway) of a person standing on the mat: the higher the score the poorer the person’s balance.

 TGA approved